IBM-MIL/MILRatingCollectionView/README.md

         milRatingCollectionView.numberRange = NSMakeRange(1, 11) // 1 to 10 range
 The default range is 0 to 10 if `numberRange` isn't set.
 1. If desired, you can change the font name from Helvetica to whatever you like, assuming there is a Medium and Bold version of that font.
-You can change the font at the top of `MILRatingCollectionView.swift`,
+You can change the font at line 251 of `MILRatingCollectionView.swift`,

         let selectedFont = "Helvetica"